"INTERMISSION in Tokyo" February 8th (Sat) - 11th (Tue, national holiday) @ Daikanyama T-SITE GARDEN GALLERY

 "INTERMISSION in Tokyo"

-Location: Daikanyama T-SITE GARDEN GALLERY
+Location: Daikanyama T-SITE GARDEN GALLERY,

-16-15 Sarugaku-cho, Shibuya-ku, Tokyo [ MAP ]
+16-15 Sarugaku-cho, Shibuya-ku, Tokyo [MAP]

-(5 minutes walk from Daikanyama Station on the Tokyu Toyoko Line)
+(5-minute walk from Daikanyama Station on the Tokyu Toyoko Line)

 INDEX